 The District of Columbia honors medical marijuana cards from many U.S. states and territories.
 Visitors can quickly self register online for temporary access.

-States Offering Temporary or Visitor Medical Cards
+States That Offer Temporary Visitor Medical Cards

 Arkansas